spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     to the SpineOpt format.
 Luckily we can use templates for this.
 One of those templates is made available as an item in Spine Toolbox: Load template.
     The other option is to load templates into the database using the db editor.
-    The templates can also be used to already populate the database with some basic components as well.
+    The templates can also be used to pre-populate the database with some basic components.
 Here we briefly explain the use of the Load template block and later we show how to import a template and basic components with the spine db editor.
 To use the Load template block, drag it to the view and connect it to the input database.
 Just like the Run SpineOpt block we need to drag the available input database to the tool argument.

-The result could look like this (+/- the Load template block):
+The result should look similar to this (+/- the Load template block):

 ![image](../figs_simple_system/simple_system_workflow.png)